dhvanisoni/AI-Marketing-Assistant/README.md

 - Additional User Prompt: User can add their own prompt.

-- Select content Length: User can select a length of generated message and email.
+- Select Content Length: User can select a length of generated message and email.